bsdimp/freebsd-git-docs/vendor.md

 The first option, which I know works, is to just abandon the merge you did, pull a fresh main, and then redo the steps you did and push.
 This works, but is annoying.

 The second options (uqs please help me out here) is that you can do the rebase.
 Then you can create a new commit that's empty, but a merge commit.
-Though uqs may have a better way to redo the rebase such that it winds up being a mege commit.
+Though uqs may have a better way to redo the rebase such that it winds up being a merge commit.